In a mental health crisis? Call or text 988. Emergency: 911.

 Coverage check

-We verify benefits, explain prior authorization when it applies, and discuss expected out-of-pocket cost before treatment begins.
+We verify benefits and explain any cost before treatment begins.

 Step 03